Data Sources

 Partitioning

 Use partitions for data manipulation.
-Partitioning isn't intended to speed up SELECT queries: experiment with more efficient sorting keys (ENGINE_SORTING_KEY) for that.
+Partitioning isn't intended to speed up SELECT queries: experiment with more efficient sorting keys, as defined by ENGINE_SORTING_KEY, for that.
 A bad partition key, or creating too many partitions, can negatively impact query performance.

 When choosing a partition key:

 • Leave the ENGINE_PARTITION_KEY key empty.
-If the table is small or you aren't sure what the best partition key should be, leave it empty: the data is placed in a single partition.
+If the table is small or you aren't sure what the best partition key should be, leave it empty: Tinybird places all data in a single partition.

 • Use a date column.
 Depending on the filter, you can opt for more or less granularity based on your needs. toYYYYMM(date_column) or toYear(date_column) are valid default choices.